Tommy Wingels: Personal life

 Wingels graduated from Miami University in 2011 with a degree in accounting while playing in the American Hockey League (AHL).
 Wingels married his wife Molly Wingels (née Meyer) in 2014 and the two have one daughter together.

 Wingels is a member of the Advisory Board for You Can Play, a campaign dedicated to fighting homophobia in sports.
 He has also appeared in a video supporting the campaign.
 He was a close friend of Brendan Burke, whose death was the catalyst for the formation of the organization.
 Wingels was the Sharks' nominee for the Bill Masterton Memorial Trophy in 2012, primarily for his work with You Can Play.
 He marched in the Chicago Pride Parade with the Chicago Gay Hockey Association on June 24, 2012.

-On May 2, 2013, Wingels' work with You Can Play led him to be nominated for the NHL's King Clancy Memorial Trophy, an award given to player who best exemplifies leadership qualities on and off the ice and who has made a significant humanitarian contribution to his community.
+On May 2, 2013, Wingels's work with You Can Play led him to be nominated for the NHL's King Clancy Memorial Trophy, an award given to player who best exemplifies leadership qualities on and off the ice and who has made a significant humanitarian contribution to his community.

+On August 11, 2022 the San Jose Sharks announced Wingels's would join as a player development coach.